jbbuechler/Linux-shell/README.md

 ![img1](./images/outputredir.png)

-**Command piping (|) - Command piping is used to transfer the output commands; the output of one command will act as input to another.**
+**Command piping (|) - Command piping is used to transfer the output commands; the output of one command will act as input to another.
+By default, cat would print all contents of the specified file to the console.
+Instead, the output is piped into the subsequent grep command (serving as its input), resulting in a the ouput of all instances**

 ![img1](./images/pipecmds.png)